-When taking an approach reading make sure to take the air temperature in the shade entering the coil and ensure you have good contact between your other sensor and the liquid line.
+When taking an approach reading, make sure to take the air temperature in the shade entering the coil and ensure that you have good contact between your other sensor and the liquid line.

-The difference in temperature between the liquid line and the outdoor temperature can help illustrate the amount of refrigerant in a system as well as the efficiency of the condenser coil.
+The difference in temperature between the liquid line and the outdoor temperature can help illustrate the amount of refrigerant in a system and the efficiency of the condenser coil.
 A coil that rejects more heat will have a leaving temperature that is lower and therefore closer to the outdoor temperature.
 The liquid line exiting condenser should never be colder than the outdoor air, nor can it be without a refrigerant restriction before the measurement point.

-Here is an approach method chart for an older 11 SEER Lennox system showing the designed approach levels.
+Here is an approach method chart for an older 11 SEER Lennox system showing the designed approach levels:

-While most manufacturers don't publish an approach value, you can estimate the approach by finding the CTOA (Condensing Temperature Over Ambient) for the system you are servicing and subtracting the design subcooling.
+While most manufacturers don't publish an approach value, you can estimate the approach by finding the CTOA (condensing temperature over ambient) for the system you are servicing and subtracting the design subcooling.

 6 – 10 SEER Equipment (Older than 1991) = 30°F CTOA

-10 -12 SEER Equipment (1992 – 2005) = 25° CTOA
+10 -12 SEER Equipment (1992 – 2005) = 25°F CTOA

-13 – 15 SEER Equipment (2006 – Present) = 20° CTOA
+13 – 15 SEER Equipment (2006 – Present) = 20°F CTOA

-16 SEER+ Equipment (2006 – Present) = 15° CTOA
+16 SEER+ Equipment (2006 – Present) = 15°F CTOA

-I did this test on a Carrier 14 SEER system at my office so the CTOA would be approximately 20°
+I did this test on a Carrier 14 SEER system at my office.
+So, the CTOA would be approximately 20°.

-If the approach value is low with normal to low superheat and normal to high suction pressure and high subcooling it is an indication of overcharge.
+If the approach value is low with normal to low superheat and normal to high suction pressure and high subcooling, it is an indication of overcharge.

-The approach method is only highly useful by itself (without gauges) on a system that has been previously benchmarked or commissioned and the CTOA and subcooling or the approach previously marked, or on systems (like Lennox) that provide a target approach specific to the model.
+The approach method is only highly useful by itself (without gauges) on a system that has been previously benchmarked or commissioned, and the CTOA and subcooling or the approach previously marked, or on systems (like Lennox) that provide a target approach specific to the model.